History-Aware and Dynamic Client Contribution in Federated Learning: Introduction

 \section{\textbf{Introduction}}

-Over the last decade, Federated Learning (FL)~\cite{kairouz2021advances,zhang2021survey,khan2021federated} has emerged as the de facto standard for collaborative Machine Learning (ML) without exposing the private data.
-FL facilitates the involvement of multiple data owners or local clients in training a global ML model without the need to share any raw data~\cite{yin2021comprehensive,tavara2021federated,cyffers2023noisy}, and thus, aligning with the standard data protection policies like GDPR~\cite{voigt2017eu}.
-As the success of FL depends on the participation of a diverse pool of data contributors (aka \textit{clients}), a \textit{fair and accurate assessment of the client contributions} is important to facilitate incentive allocation~\cite{yu2020fairness,lim2020hierarchical}, resolve free rider issues~\cite{fraboni2021free,zhu2021advanced}, and encourage diverse clients to participate in an effective model training through FL~\cite{richardson2019rewarding,lyu2020collaborative}.
-Thus, assessing client contributions in FL has become a question of growing interest~\cite{wang2019measure,wei2020efficient,wang2020principled}.
+Over the last decade, Federated Learning (FL)~\cite{kairouz2021advances,khan2021federated,zhang2021survey} has emerged as the de facto standard for collaborative Machine Learning (ML) without exposing private data.
+FL facilitates the involvement of multiple data owners or local clients in training a global ML model without the need to share any raw data~\cite{cyffers2023noisy,tavara2021federated,yin2021comprehensive}, and thus, it is aligned with the standard data protection policies like GDPR~\cite{voigt2017eu}.
+As the success of FL depends on the participation of a diverse pool of data contributing clients, a \textit{fair and accurate assessment of client contribution} is important to facilitate incentive allocation~\cite{yu2020fairness,lim2020hierarchical}, resolve free rider issues~\cite{fraboni2021free,zhu2021advanced}, and encourage diverse clients to participate in FL training~\cite{richardson2019rewarding,lyu2020collaborative}.
+Thus, assessing client contribution in FL has become a question of growing interest~\cite{wang2019measure,wang2020principled,wei2020efficient}.